Cuiyingzhe/yzcui.github.io/_pages/about.md

 ---
 About
 ======
-I am currently a MS candidate working with Prof. [Lixin Wu](http://lwu.qnlm.ac) at Ocean University of China.
+I am currently a postgraduate advised by Prof. [Lixin Wu](http://lwu.qnlm.ac) at Ocean University of China.